lazespo/etc/sms.md

 ### Configuring SMS Providers Extension for Twilio

 In order for Twilio Integration to work properly both for receiving / making calls, and for sending / receiving SMS and MMS messages, first configure it according to [this instruction](https://docs.espocrm.com/extensions/voip-integration/twilio-integration-setup/).
 Be sure to check the functionality of [VoIP Extension](https://www.espocrm.com/extensions/voip-integration/) for Twilio Integration.

+In the *Administration* -> *VoIP Routers* -> `the phone number required for sending and receiving SMS`, check the **SMS** and **MMS** boxes for those team users for whom you need in the Team Users panel.

+Also, you need to enable Twilio messaging geographic permissions:

+1. Login to your **Twilio** account.
+2. Navigate to the *Programmable SMS* -> *Settings* -> *[Geo Permissions](https://www.twilio.com/console/sms/settings/geo-permissions)*.
+3. Enable needed countries.

+Do not forget to set **[Grant access to Messages](https://docs.espocrm.com/extensions/voip-integration/customization/#grant-access-to-messages)** for the required users.

 After that, you can proceed to the full installation and configuration of the SMS Providers extension.

 ---